orochvilato/blog/content/posts/2014/02/welcome-all.md

 Author: Josef Jezek
 Summary: Short version for index and feeds

-This is the content of my blog post (test).
+This is the content of my blog post (test2).